Commercial Auto Insurance Texas: Costs, Benefits, & Who Needs It

 The road can be a dangerous workplace, and the personal auto policy usually doesn’t cover vehicles used for business as they’re prone to more liability than personal autos.
-That’s why these operators or owners need a commercial vehicle insurance policy to keep their workers, company cars, business, and finances safe.
+That’s why these operators or owners need a commercial vehicle insurance policy to keep their workers, company cars, businesses, and finances safe.

-What is Commercial Auto Insurance
+What is Commercial Auto Insurance in Texas?

 It’s a type of business insurance that covers any vehicle, and it’s also known as commercial vehicle insurance and commercial car insurance.
 This insurance policy covers funds for any damages or bodily injury that you or your employees attained during operating hours using company vehicles up to a specific policy limit.

-What Does Insurance Commercial Auto Policy Cover
+What Does Commercial Auto Insurance in Texas Cover?

 - Bodily Injury Liability Coverage – This insurance policy covers the fund for medical payments for bodily injury or death resulting from an accident where you are at fault.
 It also provides expenses for legal obligations or defense.

 - Medical Payments or Personal Injury Protection – This usually covers the funds for the medical or hospital bills of the operator and passengers inside the vehicle getting injured after an incident, regardless of who’s at fault.

 - Collision Coverage – This insurance policy covers the expenses when your car gets damaged when it hits or gets hit by another vehicle or other objects.

 - Uninsured Motorist Insurance – This covers the medical payments for the driver’s injuries or repair bills for property damage caused by an uninsured or reckless driver.